 Pole Theatre was created in 2013 by Michelle Shimmy and Maddie Sparkle.
 The competition was first held in Sydney Australia and now has over 20 international competitions across the world.

 The first Pole Theatre UK was held in 2014, organised by Stacey Snedden.
 Stacey wanted to give the UK market a show and comp that was friendly and different and so Pole Theatre UK was born.

-Pole Theatre UK has now become one of Europe's largest pole competitions, with not only contestants from the UK but from all over the world entering.
-Now in its 6th year this year.
+Pole Theatre UK has become one of Europe's largest pole competitions, with not only contestants from the UK but from all over the world entering.

 In 2018 we launched our first Junior show held at The Forum Hertfordshire University.
 This was a huge success, with over 20 juniors from across the world telling their stories.